poemusica/rpi-matrix-gif/README.md

 You're finally ready to display an animated gif on your Matrix.

-The gif must be 32x32 pixels.
 If you'd like to make your own pixel art gif, I recommend using [Aseprite](https://www.aseprite.org/).

+For best results, use a square gif as it will be resized to fit the 32x32 LED matrix.

 1. Assuming your animated gif is on your regular computer, you can use the `scp` command to copy it onto your Raspberry Pi.